Truck Accident Lawyer in Grand Junction

 - Expert accident reconstruction

 Our team knows the industry regulations inside and out, including those set by the Federal Motor Carrier Safety Administration (FMCSA).
-We use those rules to pinpoint violations that prove negligence and strengthen your case.
+Our truck accident attorneys in Grand Junction use those rules to pinpoint violations that prove negligence and strengthen your case.

 What Damages Can You Recover in a Truck Accident Injury Claim?

 The injuries from a truck accident can be physically, emotionally, and financially overwhelming.
-At The Wilhite Law Firm, we work to recover the full scope of your losses – not just what the insurance company is willing to offer.
+At The Wilhite Law Firm, our goal is to secure fair compensation for every client.
+We work to recover the full scope of your losses – not just what the insurance company is willing to offer.

 - Medical expenses (current and future)